Workers’ Compensation Lawyer in Columbia, SC

 If there are any doubts or questions about the denial of a claim, your Workers’ Compensation lawyer can help to determine if you are eligible to receive benefits and handle any necessary appeals.
 When necessary, surviving parties can sue in court for the benefits to which they are entitled.

-Columbia Workers’ Compensation Lawyers at Chappell, Smith & Arden Will Fight for Your Rights
+Columbia Workers’ Compensation Lawyers at Chappell Smith & Arden, P.A.
+Will Fight for Your Rights

-At Chappell, Smith & Arden, we are committed to fighting to uphold your rights and advocate for your loved one’s Workers’ Compensation benefits.
+At Chappell Smith & Arden, P.A., we are committed to fighting to uphold your rights and advocate for your loved one’s Workers’ Compensation benefits.
 Please call our Columbia Workers’ Compensation lawyers at 803-929-3600 or 800-531-9780 for a free consultation or contact us online.

 Our offices are conveniently located throughout South Carolina.
 We serve clients in Columbia, Aiken, Camden, Sumter, Orangeburg, Greenville, Florence, Beaufort, Irmo, Spartanburg, Myrtle Beach, Hilton Head Island, West Columbia, Rock Hill, Charleston, Lexington, Winnsboro, Summerville, and throughout the counties of Lexington County, Richland County, Sumter County, Charleston County, Aiken County, Florence County, Lancaster County, York County, Spartanburg County, Orangeburg County, Kershaw County, and Newberry County.